 Three-Tab Shingles

-Three-tab shingles measure approximately 12 inches tall by 36 inches wide.
-Each shingle has three evenly spaced tabs, giving the roof a flat, uniform appearance.
-They are roughly 0.19 inches thick and weigh around 60 to 80 pounds per bundle.
-Three bundles typically cover one roofing square (100 square feet).
+Three-tab shingles measure 12 inches tall by 36 inches wide.
+Each strip has three evenly spaced cutouts, creating a flat, uniform look across the roof.
+They sit roughly 0.19 inches thick and weigh 60 to 80 pounds per bundle.
+Three bundles cover one roofing square (100 square feet).

 Architectural Shingles

-Architectural shingles are larger, typically measuring about 13 to 14 inches tall by 36 to 39 inches wide.
-They use a heavier fiberglass mat with multiple layers of asphalt bonded together, creating that textured, dimensional look that mimics natural slate or wood shake.
-According to Owens Corning, architectural shingles can weigh 50 percent more per square than three-tab shingles, contributing to their superior wind resistance and durability.
+Architectural (dimensional) shingles run larger, typically 13 to 14 inches tall by 36 to 39 inches wide.
+Multiple asphalt layers laminated together create a textured profile that mimics slate or wood shake.
+According to Owens Corning, architectural shingles weigh roughly 50 percent more per square than three-tab, which contributes directly to better wind resistance.

-Most of the roofs we install across Mid-Missouri today are architectural shingles.
-The added thickness stands up better to our severe weather, and manufacturers like GAF and CertainTeed offer warranties of 30 to 50 years on these products.
+Most roofs we install across Mid-Missouri today use architectural shingles.
+The added thickness holds up against severe weather, and manufacturers like GAF and CertainTeed back them with 30- to 50-year warranties.

 Why Shingle Size Matters for Your Central Missouri Roof

-- Material coverage: A standard bundle of three-tab shingles covers about 33.3 square feet.
-Architectural shingles may cover slightly less per bundle due to their overlap pattern.
-Accurate sizing means your contractor orders the right amount, avoiding waste or delays.
+- Material coverage: A standard three-tab bundle covers about 33.3 square feet.
+Architectural bundles cover slightly less due to their overlap pattern.
+Accurate sizing means your contractor orders the right quantity without costly overage or mid-job shortages.

-- Installation speed: Larger shingles cover more area per course, which can reduce labor time and cost.
-For a typical 2,000-square-foot Columbia home, this can mean the difference between a one-day and two-day install.
+- Installation speed: Larger shingles lay more area per course, which can shave hours off a residential install.
+For a typical 2,000-square-foot Columbia home, that can mean finishing in one day instead of two.

-- Wind resistance: Wider shingles with more nailing points resist uplift better.
-That matters here in Central Missouri where straight-line winds from spring and summer storms regularly reach 60 mph or higher.
-The National Weather Service in St. Louis, which covers our region, issues severe thunderstorm warnings frequently during storm season.
+- Wind resistance: Wider shingles with more nailing surface resist uplift better.
+Central Missouri sees straight-line winds from spring and summer storms that regularly top 60 mph.
+The National Weather Service St. Louis office covers our region and issues severe thunderstorm warnings throughout the season.

-- Aesthetic proportion: Shingle size affects how the roof looks relative to your home’s scale.
-Larger homes in neighborhoods like Thornbrook or Old Southwest benefit from the dimensional profile of architectural shingles.
+- Aesthetic scale: Shingle size changes how the roof reads against your home’s proportions.
+Larger homes in neighborhoods like Thornbrook or Old Southwest in Columbia benefit from the depth and shadow of architectural profiles.

-The main structural difference between shingle types comes down to layers.
+The core structural difference between shingle types comes down to layers.

 Single-layer (three-tab): One layer of asphalt-coated fiberglass.
-Lighter, less expensive, and perfectly adequate for straightforward roofing projects.
-Their uniform flat profile means less shadow line and a more traditional look.
+Lighter, less expensive, and adequate for straightforward roofing jobs.
+The flat profile produces minimal shadow line and a traditional appearance.

 Multi-layer (architectural): Two or more layers laminated together.
-The extra material adds weight, which improves wind resistance ratings (many are rated to 130 mph).
-The varied tab sizes create depth and shadow that significantly boost curb appeal.
-GAF’s Timberline series, one of the best-selling architectural shingles in America, is a common choice we install throughout the Columbia and Jefferson City markets.
+The added material bumps weight, which pushes wind resistance ratings up to 130 mph on many products.
+Varied tab sizes create depth and shadow that boost curb appeal noticeably.
+GAF’s Timberline series, one of the best-selling architectural lines in the country, is a common choice we install throughout the Columbia and Jefferson City markets.

-Choosing the right shingle size is not one-size-fits-all.
+Picking the right shingle is not one-size-fits-all.
 Several factors specific to our region come into play.

 Roof Pitch

-Steeper roofs shed water and snow faster, which can affect how shingles overlap and perform.
-Many homes in Boonville, Fulton, and the Lake of the Ozarks area have varied roof pitches that require careful shingle selection.
-A steeper pitch generally allows standard exposure settings, while low-slope sections may need modified installation techniques.
+Steeper roofs shed water and snow faster, which changes how shingles overlap and perform.
+Many homes in Boonville, Fulton, and the Lake area have varied pitches that require careful shingle selection.
+A steeper pitch generally allows standard exposure, while low-slope sections may need modified installation techniques.

 Climate and Weather Exposure

-Central Missouri gets an average of 40 to 45 inches of rain per year, regular ice storms in winter, and hail-producing thunderstorms in spring and summer.
+Central Missouri averages 40 to 45 inches of rain per year, regular ice storms in winter, and hail-producing thunderstorms in spring and summer.
 These conditions favor thicker, impact-resistant shingles.
-Many of our customers choose Class 4 impact-rated architectural shingles because they can also qualify for homeowner’s insurance discounts through carriers operating in Missouri.
+Many of our customers choose Class 4 impact-rated architectural shingles because they can qualify for homeowner’s insurance discounts through Missouri carriers.

 Local Building Codes

 The City of Columbia and Boone County follow the International Residential Code with local amendments.
-These codes specify minimum requirements for roofing materials, including wind resistance ratings.
-The City of Columbia Building Division can provide specific guidance on permit requirements for your roofing project.
+These codes set minimum requirements for roofing materials, including wind resistance ratings.
+The City of Columbia Building Division provides permit guidance for roofing projects.

 Existing Roof Layers

-Missouri building codes generally allow up to two layers of asphalt shingles on a roof.
-If your home already has two layers, a full tear-off is required before new shingles can go on.
-The size and weight of your replacement shingles become especially important in this scenario since heavier architectural shingles put more load on the roof structure.
+Missouri codes generally allow up to two layers of asphalt shingles.
+If your home already has two layers, a full tear-off is required before new shingles go on.
+Heavier architectural shingles add more structural load, which matters especially on older homes with two existing layers still in place.

-- Premium/designer shingles: $7.00 to $12.00+ per square foot.
-These mimic slate or cedar shake and are most common on higher-end homes around the Lake of the Ozarks and southern Columbia neighborhoods.
+- Premium/designer shingles: $7.50 to $12.00+ per square foot.
+These products mimic slate or cedar shake and appear most often on higher-end homes around the Lake of the Ozarks and southern Columbia neighborhoods.

-Keep in mind that these are Central Missouri market prices and can vary based on roof complexity, accessibility, and the time of year.
+These are Central Missouri market prices as of spring 2026.
+Costs vary based on roof complexity, accessibility, and seasonal demand.
 Storm season (April through August) is our busiest period, which can affect scheduling and pricing.

 How to Choose the Right Shingle for Your Home

-Here is a straightforward approach to making your decision.
+Here is a practical approach to the decision.

-- Assess your budget: Three-tab shingles are a solid, cost-effective choice if budget is the primary concern.
-Architectural shingles offer better long-term value through longer warranties and superior durability.
+- Start with budget: Three-tab shingles are a cost-effective choice when budget drives the decision.
+Architectural shingles deliver better long-term value through longer warranties and stronger durability.

-- Consider your home’s style: Ranch homes, Cape Cods, and Craftsman-style houses common in Columbia and Jeff City neighborhoods each look different with various shingle profiles.
+- Match your home’s style: Ranch homes, Cape Cods, and Craftsman-style houses common in Columbia and Jeff City each pair differently with various shingle profiles.

-- Check your insurance: Some Missouri insurers offer premium discounts for impact-resistant shingles.
-Call your agent before making a final decision.
+- Check your insurance: Several Missouri insurers offer premium discounts for impact-resistant shingles.
+Call your agent before deciding.

-- Get a professional assessment: A free roof inspection from our team can identify the best shingle size and type for your specific roof geometry and local conditions.
+- Get a professional assessment: A free roof inspection from our team identifies the best shingle size and type for your specific roof geometry and local conditions.

 Frequently Asked Questions